Sgt. William Arthur Kindell

 The prisoners were divided into two groups.
 One group was placed in the holds while the other group remained on deck.
 The conditions on the ship were indescribable, but those in the hold were worse off than those on deck.
 This situation was made worse by the fact that for the first two weeks of the voyage the prisoners were not fed.
 Many POWs died during the trip.

-Shortly after leaving Manila, on October 8th, the Tottori Maru came under a torpedo attack by an American submarine.
-The captain of the ship maneuvered it to avoid torpedoes.
+The ship sailed at 10:00 A.M. on October 8th, the Tottori Maru sailed passing Corregidor at noon.
+The next day it came under a torpedo attack by an American submarine which fired two torpedoes at it.
+The captain of the ship maneuvered the ship and successfully avoided the torpedoes.
 The ship also avoided a mine that had been laid by a American submarine.

 After 31 days on the ship, the Tottori Maru docked at Pusan, Korea, on November 7th.
-1300 POW's got off the ship and sent on a four day train trip north to Mukden, Manchuria.
+1300 POW's got off the ship on November 8th and were issued new clothes and fur-lined overcoats.
+They were marched to the train station and took a two day train trip north to Mukden, Manchuria.
 There, they worked in a sawmill or a manufacturing plant.

 From Korea, Bill was sent to Mukden,